Isuzu D-Max Extended Cab vs Nissan NP200

 Spec D-Max Extended Cab NP200

-Model Introduced Year Current local generation year not confirmed Not confirmed
+Model Introduced Year Current local generation year not confirmed 2009

 Generation Current South African D-Max Extended Cab listing; generation notes should be kept tied to the local model year and confirmed derivative data.
-Not confirmed
+Long-running model known for reliability and affordability

 Facelift History Model-year updates can affect trim, wheels, screens, safety equipment and colours.
 Use the latest South African price list when checking a specific vehicle.
-Not confirmed
+Periodic updates over long production life

 Facelift Launched Since Original current-generation version Not confirmed